ORC: Network Group-based Knowledge Distillation using Online Role Change: Introduction

 \section{Introduction}

 Deep learning using convolutional neural networks (CNN) is making significant progress in computer vision tasks (e.g., object detection, classification, segmentation).
 For making the efficient network, many trials have been studied from quantization~\cite{wu2016quantized,chen2016quantized,rastegari2016quantizedr,hubara2016quantized} to pruning~\cite{he2018pruning,li2016pruning,han2015deeppruning,han2015learningpruning}.
-After Hinton's proposal~\cite{HintonKD} on Knowledge Distillation (KD), KD methods have been proposed in various forms~\cite{FitNets,FSP,CRD,Tung2019,SRRL} but most of them leverage a pair of a single large teacher and small student for knowledge transfer.
-However, in this case, there is a clear limitation to improving the performance of the student because the pre-trained teacher is egocentric and complacent despite its performance is good, which does not consider the characteristics of the student who needs learning.
-Eventually, the student can be overfitted to only one teacher network in an undesired direction.
-Another point is that when the difference between the teacher and student networks is large, KD, in which one teacher distills one student, does not properly transfer the teacher's knowledge to the student as described in~\cite{TAKD2020,DGKD}.
+After Hinton's proposal~\cite{HintonKD} on Knowledge Distillation (KD), KD methods have been proposed in various forms~\cite{FitNets,FSP,CRD,Tung2019,SRRL, itkd, cho2021deep} but most of them leverage a pair of a single large teacher and a small student for knowledge transfer.
+However, there is a clear limitation to improving the performance of the student successfully because the teacher network is egocentric and complacent in spite of its good performance and note that the teacher is independently trained in advance without the consideration of the student's characteristics.
+Eventually, the teacher's knowledge is transferred from the viewpoint the teacher has learned in advance, not the direction in which the student can learn successfully, and the student network easily overfits in an undesired direction.
+Another limitation of KD is that when the difference of network sizes between the teacher and student networks is large, a single teacher-based KD does not properly transfer the teacher's knowledge to the student as described in~\cite{TAKD2020,DGKD}.